40+ Great Books Like The Crown for Fans of the Hit Series

 This historical fiction novel covers her life from the moment her father became President to her second breast cancer surgery.
 And what a doozy of a life she led!
 I couldn’t help wondering how her antics would have been perceived had she lived in today’s society.
 I read it in a few days and adored it!
 It’s a fun pick for books similar to the crown because it would make an amazing show.

 Empty Mansions reads like a novel for sure.
 Huguette Clark’s life was one of opulence and riches, but she died a recluse with a $300 million dollar estate and a vast number of decrepit homes in her portfolio.

 The book outlines her life, her struggles, and the people who took advantage of her good nature.
 I couldn’t put it down!
 The splendor of her life reads like a soap opera and the photos of her homes included in the book are jawdropping.

-When it comes to books like Downton Abbey, this one is a hit if it’s the house itself you are most interested in.
+When it comes to books like The Crown, this one is a hit if it’s the palace upkeep you are most interested in.

 Queen Elizabeth II Gear